swcarpentry/website/_posts/2016/10/2016-10-19-okstate-debrief.md

 do the normal 9am-4pm schedule for Day Two.

-**Coordinating:** Because I've coordinated one of our local self-organized workshops, I helped a team member who was going to be more active with the coordination duties get this workshop set up.
+**Coordinating:** Because I've coordinated one of our local Self-Organised workshops, I helped a team member who was going to be more active with the coordination duties get this workshop set up.
 Once he filled out the
 [SWC workshop request form](https://amy.carpentries.org/workshops/swc/request/),